surecart/ruby-challenge/README.md

-# Ruby Challenges / Analyzing Shakespeare
+# Ruby Challenge / Analyzing Shakespeare

 Hey there!
-We're [thoughtbot](https://thoughtbot.com), a design and development consultancy that brings your digital product ideas to life.
-We also love to share what we learn.

-This coding exercise comes from [Upcase](https://thoughtbot.com/upcase), the online learning platform we run.
-It's part of the [Ruby Challenges](https://thoughtbot.com/upcase/ruby-challenges) course and is just one small sample of all the great material available on Upcase, so be sure to visit and check out the rest.
+Congrats on making it this far on the hiring journey.
+We are looking for great Ruby developers, and we hope that you're one of them!
+Please complete this ruby challenge so we can get a better feel for your development style and abilities.

 ## Exercise Intro

-Difficulty: **Easy, but requires isolating an external service during testing.**

-As a Shakespeare buff, statistics junkie, and Unix lover, Ben finds himself wanting a command-line tool for analyzing Macbeth.

-Write a command-line program that prints the number of lines spoken by each character in the play.
+Write a command-line program that prints the number of lines spoken by each character in the Shakespeare play Macbeth.

 ## Instructions

 To start, you'll want to clone and run the setup script for the repo

-    git clone git@github.com:thoughtbot-upcase-exercises/analyzing-shakespeare.git
+    git clone git@github.com:surecart/ruby-challenge.git
     cd analyzing-shakespeare
     bin/setup